xchgauth/ffi-discordbot/README.md

 # ffi discord bot

-a minimal discord bot using luajit ffi bindings
+a minimal discord bot using luajit ffi bindings to concord